Treats pain and stiffness caused by muscle spasms.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver problems, glaucoma, or problems with urination.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver problems, or a history of glaucoma or problems with urination.

 - If your symptoms do not improve or if they get worse, call your doctor.